called for a review of the 100-year secrecy rule imposed on some documents

 instructed Scotland's most senior law officer to look again at the

 on the report after it linked Hamilton to

 and a lawyer.

-ban - by Lord Cullen, who chaired the
+the ban - by Lord Cullen, who chaired the

-Scottish cabinet meeting, it was announced that the
+Scottish cabinet meeting, it was announced that the lord

-would look at the feasibility of publishing the report with the
+look at the feasibility of publishing the report with the children's

 this police report.
 Some of them have

 such a lengthy ban has been imposed on them.
 I have been

 contacted by a number of families affected by the tragedy who are

 anxious to ensure this information becomes public.
 And

 at the summer camp and that he should have his gun licence revoked.